So happy I was invited

 And we can say that we invented a summer lovin' torture party

-I'm too tired to drive anyway, anyway right now
+I'm too tired to drive anywhere, anyway right now

 You can put on your bathing suits